• offrici un caffè

 Vittorio Rubens Vese

 Fondatore di Star Wars Italia e admin di Star Wars Fans Italia, il più grande gruppo Facebook dei fan italiani di Star Wars.
 Appassionato del genere fantasy, è cresciuto tra gli universi di Star Wars e Tolkien.
-Attualmente frequenta il corso di Scienze della Comunicazione all'Università degli Studi Aldo Moro di Bari.
+Laureato in Scienze della Comunicazione all'Università degli Studi Aldo Moro di Bari con una tesi sul linguaggio d'odio nel fandom di Star Wars.

 Harder